hjelev/rpi-mqtt-monitor/README.md

 $ sudo apt install python-pip

-Then install these two modules needed for the script:
+Then install this module needed for the script:

 $ pip install paho-mqtt

-$ sudo apt-get install python-pip

 Rename config.py.example to config.py and populate the needed variables